-We help you manage your contracts, human resources, intellectual property, business compliance, ownership transitions and winding down.
+We help you manage your contracts, human resources, intellectual property, business compliance, ownership transitions, and winding down.
 Rely on our experience for your success!
-Dana Ball has 20 years experience as a lawyer and as a business owner herself.
+Dana Ball has 20 years of experience as a lawyer and as a business owner herself.
 No matter your industry, we can help you with all phases of your business.
-Let us help you with both routine, one-time and on-going business matters.
+Let us help you with both routine, one-time, and on-going business matters.
 We know you are busy and need answers to your questions.
 You’ll be surprised how simple and affordable we’ve made it to work with a lawyer.
 Contact us today to get going in protecting your business!

 According to recent statistics, small businesses make up 99.7% of the workforce in the United States.
 Small businesses are important to the economy and we need you to be successful in running your business.
 Small businesses are also prone to common and avoidable legal mistakes.
 The two primary reasons why small businesses end up in court is from problems with either contracts or employees.
 Here are measures you can take to protect your business:

 - Avoid the use of online form templates.
 With quick information and forms on the internet, it’s easy to think we can handle any legal issue ourselves.
 Stop yourself before you make a mess of your business.
 As a business owner, it’s essential to understand that there are some legal issues that absolutely require the assistance of an attorney.
 An experienced attorney can keep you from getting into trouble in the first place.